How to Price Your Ecommerce Products for Maximum Growth

 product value

 If that’s your store, you have a special advantage because a high price can actually work in your favor.
-A high price actually makes it easier to sell your product, since the customer equates a high price to superior quality.
+In some markets, a higher price can boost sales by signaling quality—if your product and branding back it up.

 It might be tempting to price similar items at the same rate in your store.

 If you sell video equipment, for example, it might be a good idea to price all the same types of cameras at the same price.
-But in a price comparison test, it has been shown that items with similar prices may not do as well.
+Research shows that when products are priced too similarly, it can confuse buyers and lead to decision paralysis.

 Similar prices can confuse purchasing decisions.